ncatlab/nlab-content/pages/18126.md

   \times
   \left(
     \underset{i \in \{1, \cdots, n\}}{\prod} (X_i, \tau_i)
   \right)
     \longrightarrow
   (Y, \tau_Y)
 $$

 is a closed map.
 We proceed by [[induction]].
 For $n = 0$ the statement is obvious.
 Suppose it has been proven for some $n \in \mathbb{N}$.
-Then the projection is the composite of two closed maps
+Then the projection for $n+1$ factors is the composite of two consecutive projections

 $$
   \pi_Y